-CANCER INFORMATION: The components of these products are not found on the following lists: U.S. FEDERAL OSHA Z LIST, NTP, IARC, and CAL/OSHA and therefore are neither considered to be nor suspected to be cancercausing agents by these agencies
+CANCER INFORMATION: The components of this product are not found on the following lists: U.S. FEDERAL OSHA Z LIST, NTP, IARC, and CAL/OSHA and therefore are neither considered to be nor suspected to be cancercausing agents by these agencies

-IRRITANCY OF PRODUCT: These products can be irritating to contaminated tissue upon prolonged or repeated exposure.
+IRRITANCY OF PRODUCT: This product can be irritating to contaminated tissue upon prolonged or repeated exposure.

-SENSITIZATION TO THE PRODUCT: The Clove Oil and Sesame Oil components of these products are potential skin sensitizers.
+SENSITIZATION TO THE PRODUCT: The Citric Acid and Clove Oil components of this product are potential skin sensitizers.
 Prolonged or repeated skin contact can result in the development of allergy-like skin reactions (e.g., dermatitis, rashes) in susceptible individuals.

-REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of these products and their components on the human reproductive system.
+REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of this product and its components on the human reproductive system.

-Mutagenicity: The components of these products are not reported to produce mutagenic effects in humans.
+Mutagenicity: The components of this product are not reported to produce mutagenic effects in humans.
+The Potassium Sorbate component induced chromosome aberrations in cultured Chinese hamster cells.